 Welcome to the Educational Psychology and Educational Technology PhD Program.
 We hope this handbook will help introduce you to the program and serve as a helpful resource to you throughout your graduate study.
 This handbook should be available to you online throughout your program.
 If at any point in the future you have difficulty locating it, please ask your advisor for assistance.

 We want you to be successful in this program, and we want policies and expectations in the program to be clear to you.
 This handbook is designed to help, but information from your advisor, guidance committee, and the program's orientation materials are also essential.

-This handbook has the following eight sections that have been specified by university guidelines and college of education policies.
+This handbook has the following sections that have been specified by university guidelines and college of education policies.
 These include the current policies for the preliminary examination, research practicum, comprehensive examination, and dissertation.

 I. Program Overview

 The doctoral program in Educational Psychology and Educational Technology (EPET) is designed for persons who show promise of becoming scholars and leaders in the study of educational psychology and/or the educational technology.
 The program emphasizes rigorous research, scholarship and analytic perspectives on learning, development, and technology embedded in culture and society.
 The program prepares graduates to pursue careers as faculty, educational researchers, and leaders in education.

 There are two pathways to the EPET doctoral degree: on-campus and hybrid.
 The on-campus PhD program is designed for people who are able to relocate to East Lansing and attend graduate school full-time.
 The hybrid PhD program is designed for people who will keep their full time jobs associated with education and technology and attend graduate school part-time during the academic year.
 One advantage of the on-campus program is the five-year assistantship that is generally awarded by the department to cover tuition expenses and provide a modest stipend.
 One advantage of the hybrid program is the opportunity to integrate doctoral studies and research with an ongoing career in an educational field.